Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 We implemented numerical simulations to assess the impact of false-positive erasure detection on the logical error rate.
 When a false-positive detection occurs with a one-way pulse, the qubit is not erased in the simulation, but the decoder is (incorrectly) informed about an erasure.
 The decoder knows the probability of false-positive detections and adjusts the probabilities on the matching graph accordingly.

-To simulate the unitary pulse, following each erasure detection that failed with a false positive error, we either erase the qubit or completely depolarize it, each with probability $1/2$.
+To simulate the unitary pulse, following each erasure detection that failed with a false-positive error, we either erase the qubit or completely depolarize it, each with probability $1/2$.
 This captures our assumption that no coherences are created between the computational and erasure subspaces.

-The rate of false-positive erasure detections would likely be comparable to the 2Q gate erasure rate.
+The rate of false positives is influenced by the measurement error rate, which is anticipated to be higher than the true erasure rate.
+This is because there is little motivation within the field to lower the measurement error rate below 1\%, and since the erasure rate is expected to be even lower, it is reasonable to utilize parameters where both rates are equivalent.

 Since the main advantage of dual-rail qubits comes from the knowledge about the locations of erasures, the false-positive detection rate would have a noticeable effect on the QEC thresholds, as a large fraction of erasure detections would be inaccurate.
 This effect would be more pronounced in the 4 EC schedule compared to the 2 EC and 1 EC schedules.

 Assuming no Pauli errors, i.e., $p=0$, we find the maximal erasure rate $e$ for a range of false-positive erasure detection rates $q_\text{fn}$; see Fig.~\ref{fig:false_negative}(b).
-The data can be fitted with the following ansats
+The data can be fitted with the ansatz